Category 1

 Kamloops: 2

-Total Positions Available: 15
+Total Positions Available: 18

 Program Description

 This program is a continuation of the CCFP Residency Program and is designed to meet the needs of the physician who wishes to acquire extra skills in Emergency Medicine.
 The CCFP-EM program aims to train physicians with strong clinical, academic, advocacy and leadership skills, focused within the field of Emergency Medicine.
 Graduates of the program are anticipated to act as leaders in emergency medicine with a major commitment to emergency care and teaching, regardless of where they practice.
-The program, though very clinically based, has a strong academic component.
-St. Paul’s Hospital, in Vancouver, is the largest training site, with 7 Residents per year.
-8 additional Residents are based in other locations (Nanaimo, Prince George, Surrey, and Kamloops).
+The program, very clinically based, has a strong academic component.
+Residents will be based in one of 5 "home" training sites: Vancouver (SPH), Nanaimo (NRGH), Prince George (UHNBC), Surrey (SMH), and Kamloops (RIH).
 All Residents undertake clinical rotations at a variety of Emergency Departments to ensure high-quality exposure to Emergency Medicine in different settings.
+A brief description of the five primary training sites follows:

-Kamloops: Royal Inland Hospital is a high-acuity, Level II trauma centre that sees 75,000 pediatric and adult ER visits per year.
+Kamloops: Royal Inland Hospital (RIH) is a high-acuity, Level II trauma centre that sees 75,000 pediatric and adult ER visits per year.

 Physicians interested in this program should obtain all information/application as early as possible.